IDSN - Interior Design

 IDSN 266 Kitchen and Bath I: 4 Credits (3 Lec, 1 Lab)

 PREREQUISITE: IDSN 131, IDSN 135 and IDSN 225 and DDSN 131 or IDSN 230.
+(F) Interior Design Majors Only.
 Completion of all first year IDSN program courses with a C- or better.
-Using the National Kitchen and Bath Association guidelines, students will learn the fundamentals of kitchen and bath design, using NKBA's drawing and presentation standards.
-Analysis of client needs, specifying products, creating design solutions, residential plumbing and mechanical systems, project drawing and documentation will also be covered
+This course is curated to instill the fundamentals of kitchen and bath design Using the National Kitchen and Bath Association guidelines for drawing and presentation standards.
+Analysis of client needs, specifying products, creating design solutions, residential plumbing and mechanical systems, project drawing and documentation will also be covered.
+The course will utilize industry partnerships to engage students and provide professional development opportunities

 IDSN 275 Professional Practices: 3 Credits (3 Lec)

 PREREQUISITE: IDSN 101, IDSN 130, DDSN 131, CSTN 173, IDSN 131, IDSN 135, IDSN 225.
-(F) This course is an introduction to business principles and practices related to the interior design profession.
+(Sp) This course is an introduction to business principles and practices related to the interior design profession.
 Topics include business procedures, methods of charging, and steps involved in business formation.
-Use of contracts and specifications to achieve desired objectives is covered, as is marketing of professional services and promotion of the firm.
-A portfolio, resume and cover letter will be completed during this class
+Students will learn how the use of contracts and specifications work to achieve desired objectives, as well as marketing of professional services and promotion of the firm exist alongside the goals of the designer.
+A complete professional portfolio, resume and cover letter will be completed during the term

 IDSN 291 Special Topics: 1-3 Credits (1-3 Lec)